crashoverride777/swifty-sk-scroll-view/README.md

 Line 2 is where you set up the content size of the scrollView.

-Line 3 adds the scrollView to the subview
+Line 3 adds the scrollView

-Line 4 for horizontal scrolling resets the contentOffset so you start from left to right (UIKit coordinates are different to SpriteKits).
+Line 4 (horizontal) resets the contentOffset so you start from left to right (UIKit coordinates are different to SpriteKits).

 - Step 4: - Add sprites for each page in the scrollView to make positioning your actual stuff later on much easier